-Social Media induced crisis in higher ed institutions – it’s happened more times than we care to count.
+Social Media induced crisis?
+It’s happened more times than we care to count.
 Some good changes have come from those crises but that doesn’t mean dealing with the crisis was easy.

 “Everyone is a reporter when they have a smartphone.”

 – Dr. Bob Harkins, Associate Vice President for Campus Security and Safety, the University of Texas, Austin.

 This level of scrutiny has the potential to cast an unfavorable light on the university as a whole, escalating crises that would have been handled effectively at a local level.
 The solution lies in taking a proactive stance toward social media, establishing trust with student organizations and staff, and letting the institution’s core values and mission determine responses whenever possible.
 Reputation management during a crisis, especially a social media induces crisis, isn’t going to be easy, but it is imperative to brand management and backlash.